OpenDocCN/sec-notes-zh/docs/blackhat-2022/【转载】Black Hat USA 2022 会议视频 - P47：052 - Calculating Risk in the Era of Obscurity： Reading Between the Lines of Sec - 坤坤武特 - BV1WK41167dt.md

-# 【转载】Black Hat USA 2022 会议视频 - P47：052 - Calculating Risk in the Era of Obscurity： Reading Between the Lines of Sec - 坤坤武特 - BV1WK41167dt
+# P47：052 - Calculating Risk in the Era of Obscurity： Reading Between the Lines of Sec - 坤坤武特 - BV1WK41167dt

 ![](img/af7461337fb34aebd96f5e8277476b98_0.png)